How to Help Prevent a Stroke with Vital Signs Monitoring

 How to Avoid Stroke with Vital Signs Monitoring

-Why is vital signs monitoring necessary?
+Why are vital signs monitoring necessary?
 Monitoring vital signs to prevent stroke allows patients to see daily trends and better understand the long-term need to adopt healthy behaviors.
 Remote patient monitoring companies can help expand healthcare beyond the clinic and into patients’ everyday lives.

 Through RPM, patients at high risk for hypertension, diabetes, or both can significantly reduce their risk of stroke.
 Similarly, clinicians can better understand their patient’s specific cardiovascular conditions and focus on preventative care over reactive care.